keeltrace/qlcplus-wiki/Linux-build-(Qt5-&-cmake).md

 ### Debian/Ubuntu Package Creation

-Go to the main QLC+ directory and issue the following command:
+From the build folder, issue the following command:

 `cpack -G DEB`

 The package is now being built.
 If the process fails at an early stage, you are probably missing some dependency package.
 See above what packages you need to install.
-When the package script is done, the newly-created packages appear to the folder, where you have the qlc folder, i.e. you need to go up once:
+When the package script is done, the newly-created packages appear to the folder, where you have the qlcplus folder, i.e. you need to go up once:

 `cd ..`